Skip to content

 The Homeownership Blueprint is five steps.
 A two-minute readiness assessment.
 A coffee meeting.
 A pre-approval intro to Brooke, who treats first-time buyers like humans.
 A needs-versus-wants conversation.
 Then we look at homes.

-Most of my buyers spend 60 to 120 days in the first four steps before we tour a single property.
+Many of my buyers spend 60 to 120 days in the first four steps before we tour a single property — not because we're dragging our feet, but because clarity makes the search better.

 That's the part I didn't have.
 That's the part that would have saved me from sitting in that driveway at midnight.